tartley/resume/Jonathan-Hartley-resume.md

                    Linux devices.
-One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single "binary artifact store", decommissioning other teams’ services as their functionality was subsumed, and converging behaviors such as publishing and risk tracks to be more consistent across artifact types, all while honoring high-traffic SLAs & preserving compatibility with diverse public APIs for each artifact type.
+One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single "binary artifact store", decommissioning other teams' services as their functionality was subsumed, and converging behaviors such as publishing and risk tracks to be more consistent across artifact types, all while honoring high-traffic SLAs & preserving compatibility with diverse public APIs for each artifact type.